 Section 1 Officer Positions

 As specified in the Constitution, the Board shall elect the officers.
 The officers shall consist of a President, Vice President, Secretary, and Treasurer.
 All officers shall have the duties set forth below, plus any reasonable additional duties assigned by the Board from time to time.
 The Board may create or eliminate other officer positions, except President and Treasurer, by amending these Bylaws.
 President and Treasurer are specified in the Constitution and eliminating either of those offices would require amending the Constitution.

 Section 2.
 President

 The President, or in that officer’s absence the Vice President, shall preside at all meetings of the HCA and the Board of Directors.
 The President shall appoint all committees except as otherwise provided by this Constitution, and perform such other duties as may be required by Board action, custom, the welfare of the club, or request from the Harvard Alumni Association (HAA) including, but not limited to, the completion of the HAA Annual Report forms.

-In the temporary absence of the president, the vice president shall be designated by the president to exercise and perform his duties.
-At other times the vice president shall carry out such duties, such as heading important committees of the club, as may be delegated by the president or by the Board of Directors.
+In the temporary absence of the President, the vice President shall be designated by the President to exercise and perform his or her duties.
+At other times the vice President shall carry out such duties, such as heading important committees of the club, as may be delegated by the President or by the Board of Directors.

 Section 4.
 Secretary